 - (a) identifying and verifying the identity of each applicant for business; - (b) identifying and verifying the identity of individuals connected to the account or transaction, such as the customer's beneficial owner(s)1; - (c) obtaining information on the purpose and intended nature of the business relationship (the inability for employees of the financial institution to understand the commercial rationale for business relationship may result in the failure to identity non-commercial and therefore potential money laundering and financing of terrorism activity); - (d) conducting ongoing due diligence on the business relationship and scrutiny of transactions throughout the course of that relationship, to ensure that the transactions in which the customer is engaged are consistent with the financial institution's knowledge of the customer and its business and risk profile (including the source of funds).
-Further reference can be made to Chapter 9; - (e) achieving each of the above measures by using reliable, independently sourced documents, data or information (this is intended through the use of commercial databases and public information); and ensuring that all material collected under the CDD process is kept relevant and up to date (for example undertaking reactive reviews in response to trigger events, and by undertaking regular planned reviews of existing records at intervals determined by risk rating, with higher risk customers warranting more frequent reviews).
+Further reference can be made to Chapter 9; - documents, data or information (this is intended through the use of commercial databases and public information); and ensuring that all material collected under the CDD process is kept relevant and up to date (for example undertaking reactive reviews in response to trigger events, and by undertaking regular planned reviews of existing records at intervals determined by risk rating, with higher risk customers warranting more frequent reviews).

-If a financial institution forms a suspicion that one or more actual or proposed transactions relates to money laundering or terrorist financing, it should take into account the risk of tipping off when performing the CDD process.
+If a financial institution forms a suspicion that one or more actual or proposed transactions relates to ML or TF, it should take into account the risk of tipping off when performing the CDD process.
 If the financial institution reasonably believes that performing the CDD process will tip off the customer or potential customer, it should stop the CDD process and will need to file a STR in such circumstances.
 This should be included in the employee training programme as described in Chapter 12.